IngeHeeringa/202301-w7ch2-front-inge-heeringa/components.md

 ## Form

+- Receives modify robot action
+- Receives add robot action

 - Shows an input for the robot's name with label "Name"
 - Shows an input for the robot's image url with label "Image URL"
 - Shows an input for the robot's speed with label "Speed"
 - Shows an input for the robot's endurance with label "Endurance"
 - Shows a button to submit the form
+- On submit executes the add robot action
+- On submit executes the modify robot action

 ## Button

+- Receives an action
 - Shows the user action ("Delete", "Add" or "Modify") inside a button
+- On click executes the received action